 Financial Aid :

 Your current scholarships and financial aid may apply toward the cost of the program.
-Call the Office of Student Financial Aid at (931) 221-7907 to schedule an appointment with a financial aid counselor.
+After you have completed your mandatory advising appointment with the Office of International Education, feel free to call the Office of Student Financial Aid at (931) 221-7907 to schedule an appointment with Cathy Naef or Jennifer Ellis.
 Additional scholarships and travel grants are available through the Office of International Education.
 View more information on financial aid.

 Dr. Tim Winters (Languages and Literature) at (931) 221-7118 or firstname.lastname@example.org.